trick77/ol-node-docker/patches/README.md

-# *.path files found here will be applied
+# *.patch files found here will be applied